jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 ```

 You will see quite a lot of output from this, this is the result of the Graal Compiler compiling itself.
-This seems weird, but if compilation happens often it makes sense that this should also be native code.
+This seems weird, but if compilation happens often it makes sense that parts of the compiler written in Java should also be native code.
 If you want to filter the compilation to just `HelloWorld` you can also add the flag `-XX:CompileOnly=HelloWorld`.

+You may also be interested in how is a version of Java installed elsewhere on the machine using our Graal compiler?
+The running JVM is using the [JVMCI - JVM Compiler Interface](https://openjdk.java.net/jeps/243) to allow an alternative compiler to be used at runtime.
+`-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler` are the flags that set this up.

 ### Debugging the Compiler

 It is also possible to debug the compiler, which can be really useful in understanding the process of JIT compilation.

-`mx -d` trigger the debugger to begin listening e.g.
+`mx -d` triggers the debugger to begin listening for the IDE to connect e.g.

 `Listening for transport dt_socket at address: 8000`